BZoennchen/supercollider-book/chapters/sounddesign/am.md

 Zero means no oscillation which results in an offset ($y$-axis) of the signal.
 We call this a DC (direct current).

-The following code generates a plot such that you can observe this effect.
+The following code generates a plot, such that you can observe this effect.

 ```isc
 ({